How Much Data Does Wi-Fi Calling Use per Minute?

-For each minute you’re on the phone, your Wi-Fi call should eat up little broadband data, about one megabyte.
-If you make a five-minute call, you can expect it to use five to six megabytes.
+For each minute you’re on the phone, your Wi-Fi call should eat up very little broadband data, about one megabyte.
+If you make a five-minute call, you can expect to use five to six megabytes.
 If it’s a 10-minute call, then about 10 megabytes.

 In this article, we’ll dive into all the facets of making and receiving calls and texts on Wi-Fi.
 That includes an in-depth discussion on mobile data and how you use it.
 We’ll also talk about how to calculate your data usage with Wi-Fi calling.

 of When you’re at home or at the office, you likely connect your phone to the Internet via a local network.
 You probably had to input the password to your network just once.
 Now, whenever you’re in range, your phone connects automatically.